Is alt-text a legal requirement?

 <img src=“image.jpg” alt=“image description” title=“image tooltip”>

-So, in the dress example above, you could have a title-tag of “Buy this dress now and save 20%”.
+So, if the image is a dress that's in your sale, you could have a title-tag of “Buy this dress now and save 20%”.
 All page viewers will see this as they hover over the image.